EjahDil/qa_technical_challenge/README.md

          code .
         `

-    - To install required depedencies you run
+    - To install required depedencies, you run

         `
          npm install